rowTJ/rowtj.github.io/content/plans.md

 through a lot of the Marvel Cinematic Universe last summer (2021) while doing 3x20:00/5:00r.

+**If you don't have access to an erg, please do some running and/or biking.** It can and should be slow—just make sure you do a lot of volume.
+If you're low on time, try a Tabata (it only takes 4 minutes and has been scientifically proven to increase VO<sub>2</sub> Max): 8x00:20 MAX/00:10r

 ## Beginners

 ### [The Pete Plan](https://thepeteplan.wordpress.com/the-pete-plan/)